CaterinaBi/aicore-computer-vision/README.md

 ## Biases and limitations

 The dataset was created as such that its performance in only guarantee if I am the user: the output will likely be unsatisfactory if people of other genders, ethnicities, or with special outfits and accessories use the model in a computer vision application.

-Despite these, I would nonetheless recommend the metodology outlined above for the creation of small datasets for machine learning models to those who are interested in engaging in small-scale learning projects.
+Despite this, I would nonetheless recommend the metodology for the creation of small datasets for machine learning models outlined above to those who are interested in engaging in small-scale learning projects, as a maximally varied dataset is a good way to reduce overfitting problems.

 # Virtual environment setup